CloudLabsAI-Azure/Solution-Accelerators/Azure Synapse Content Recommendations Solution Accelerator/Deployment/labguide.md

 1. Make sure to select a subsription.
 2. Select the resource group created earlier.
-3. And provide the necessary details for the remaining fields.
+3. And provide the necessary details for the remaining fields and click on **Review+Create**.

 <img width="426" alt="contentrecomendation" src="https://user-images.githubusercontent.com/83076341/195816776-2630bc93-b39d-4831-ac1f-52fd1fc1c9c1.png">